Julia Lohmann

-Julia Lohmann (born 1977, Germany) is a multidisciplinary designer living and working in London.
-She is a visiting lecturer at a number of UK design schools.
+Julia Lohmann Hon RDI (born 1977, Germany) is a multidisciplinary designer, educator and researcher living and working in Helsinki, Finland.
+She is an Associate Professor of Contemporary Design at Aalto University.

 Biography

 Born in Hildesheim, Germany, Julia Lohmann came to the United Kingdom in 1998 to study on the BA (Hons) Graphic Design course at the Surrey Institute of Art and Design, University College (now the University for the Creative Arts).
 She graduated in 2001 and won several prizes for her graphic design and product development work.
 She subsequently completed a two-year MA in Design Products at the Royal College of Art (RCA), London in 2004.
+In 2018, Lohmann completed her Ph.D. degree "The Department of Seaweed – Co-speculative Design in a Museum Residency", supervised collaboratively by the RCA and Victoria and Albert Museum London, and funded by the Arts and Humanities Research Council.

-Upon graduation, Julia Lohmann's work was selected for the ‘Design Mart’ exhibition at the Design Museum, London, by then director Alice Rawsthorn.
+Upon graduation, Julia Lohmann set up her own design studio in London in 2004.
+Her work was selected for the ‘Design Mart’ exhibition at the Design Museum, London, by then director Alice Rawsthorn.
 Since then, Lohmann's work has been shown as part of the ‘Great Brits’ touring exhibition organised by the British Council and numerous exhibitions in galleries and museums in the UK and abroad, as well as The Culture Show (BBC, 2007), in books, international magazines and newspapers.

-Lohmann set up her own design studio in London in 2004.
+As designer in residence at the Victoria and Albert Museum during her PhD in 2013, Julia Lohmann founded the 'Department of Seaweed', a trans-disciplinary Community of Practice exploring seaweed as a sustainable material for making.

+From 2011 to 2018, Julia Lohmann taught as Professor for Foundations in Artistic Practices (Design) at the University of Fine Arts Hamburg (HFBK).
+In 2018, she was appointed Professor of Practice in Contemporary Design at Aalto University, Espoo, Finland, where in 2023, she became a tenured associate professor of Contemporary Design.
+In 2024, Julia Lohmann was inducted into the faculty of the Royal Society of Arts as a Honorary Royal Designer for Industry in Regenerative Design.